Skip to main content

 This is a webhook-signature mismatch.
 Sigilix verifies the X-Hub-Signature-256 header on every incoming GitHub webhook against GITHUB_WEBHOOK_SECRET.
 If you’ve rotated the GitHub App’s webhook secret, you need to update the secret on the Sigilix deployment side.
 Reach out to support@sigilix.ai and we’ll re-sync.

-”Sigilix is reviewing but my custom rules aren’t firing”
+”Sigilix is reviewing but my rules.<role> aren’t firing”

-1. Is sigilix.yaml at the repo root?
+1. Is sigilix.json at the repo root?
 Sigilix only reads it from the root.
 Subfolder configs are ignored.

 3. Is the rule too vague?
 The model can’t enforce “Code should be readable.”
 Rewrite to something concrete.

-4. Does the rule scope to the right specialist?
-A security rule under glyph: won’t fire — security rules go under warden:.
+4. Does the rule scope to the right role?
+The role tokens are logic, security, performance, tests.
+A security rule under rules.logic won’t fire on the security specialist — put it under rules.security.

-See Custom Rules for guidance on writing effective rules.
+See Rules & Guidance for writing effective rules.

 Still stuck?